 Understanding Georgia’s Workers’ Compensation System

 Have you experienced an accident at work which required medical attention or even a hospital stay?
-Work injuries can range from minor scrapes and lacerations to head and spine injuries and even paralysis.
+Work injuries can range from minor scrapes and lacerations to head and spine injuries, paralysis and even wrongful death.
 Each injury must be handled under the Georgia workers’ compensation laws.

 Workplace injuries can vary greatly.
 If you work in an industrial job, you could be at risk for many different injuries, including chemical burns or infections.
 Hazardous duties can result in potentially catastrophic injuries such as the following: